 Console Sink

 A console sink is a combination of a wall mounted sink and a pedestal sink.
-It is a modern and contemporary look.
-Like wall mounted bathroom sinks, the plumbing for a console sink is exposed.
+It has exposed plumbing, creating a modern and contemporary look.
 There is no counterspace or vanity cabinet underneath.
-Instead of being supported by a single pedestal, a console sink is supported by two or four legs.
+Instead of a single pedestal, a console sink is supported by two or four legs.
 Some feature a towel rack between the front two legs.

 Corner Sink

 As the name implies, a corner sink fits into the corner opposed to sitting along a flat wall.
-Corner sinks are most often seen in smaller bathrooms because they are typically smaller than regular bathroom sinks.
-In smaller bathrooms, corner sinks are either wall mounted or pedestal sinks.
-Corner sinks can also be featured in larger bathrooms with vanity cabinets and countertops that extend along one or both walls.
+Smaller bathrooms often have corner sinks.
+This is because they are typically smaller than regular bathroom sinks.
+Corner sinks are either wall mounted or pedestal sinks.
+They can also be featured in larger bathrooms, with vanity cabinets and countertops that extend along one or both walls.

 Drop-In Sink